-The Fund invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) ("Net Assets") in sovereign and corporate debt securities and other instruments of issuers in emerging market countries.
-Such instruments may include credit linked notes and other investments with similar economic exposures.
+The Fund invests, under normal circumstances, at least 80% of its net assets plus any borrowings for investment purposes (measured at the time of purchase) ("Net Assets") in corporate, quasi-sovereign, and sovereign debt securities and other instruments of issuers in emerging market countries.
+Such instruments may include exchange-traded funds ("ETFs"), structured securities and other investments with similar economic exposures.

-The Fund's portfolio managers seek to build a portfolio across the emerging markets debt market consistent with the Fund's overall risk budget and the views of the Investment Adviser's Global Fixed Income top-down teams.
+The Fund's portfolio managers seek to build a portfolio across the emerging markets debt market consistent with the Fund's overall risk budget.
 As part of the Investment Adviser's fundamental investment process, the Investment Adviser may integrate environmental, social and governance ("ESG") factors alongside traditional fundamental factors.
 No one factor or consideration is determinative in the fundamental investment process.